 The last thing he remembered happening was--

-Green-skinned arms, thick with muscle, pushed back a hood to reveal a face he knew from wanted posters.
+“Comfortable, I trust?” asked a voice that rumbled like far off thunder.
+A massive form, cloaked in gold-trimmed scarlet velour stepped into the light.
+Tall and broad almost to the point of absurdity, the figure dominated his view.
+A mass of black hair braided with what appeared to be white satin ribbons emerged from their raised hood and draped past their broad chest.
+A gold ring clamped the ends together.
+Green-skinned arms, riddled with scars and thick with muscle, pushed back a hood to reveal a face he knew from wanted posters.
 It was a look one could not forget.
 Shattered tusks repaired with liquid silver and an eyepatch bearing the skull and bolt runes.
 It appeared he had been captured by Lo’thek, Pirate Queen of the Emerald Sea.

-“After all the trouble I went through to acquire you, I need you whole and healthy for the task ahead of you.”
+“Besides, after all the trouble I went through to acquire you, I want you whole and healthy for the task ahead of you.”

-“Acquire?” he asked, trying to his emotions under control.
+“Acquire?” he asked, trying to keep his emotions under control.
 He squirmed in the chair, his confidence waning.
 Without magic to aid him, he had no chance to free himself and escape.
 He gulped.
-Was this going to be the end of Prince Andra?
+This really was going to be the end of the Mage Prince Andra.

 “Yes, acquire--and ‘tis a rather permanent arrangement.”

-“The authorities will find a dead Elf in the surf tomorrow morning.”
+“The authorities will find a dead Elf in the surf tomorrow morning.
+They will identify them as a woman in her late second century.”

-“I’m not sure I follow…” Or, perhaps it was about threats of violence.
+“I’m not sure I follow…” Or, perhaps it was about threats of violence after all.

 “Wait-wait-wait!
 Are you going to kill me after all?” he stammered, his affected baritone rising into the soprano he had worked so hard to replace.

 Lo’thek barked a laugh that filled the room.
-“Now why would I have need to do that?
-I have already killed you, after all.”
+“Now why would I have a need to do that?
+I already killed you with my own hands.”

 “Hardly.
 I paid the coroner the lion’s share of your bounty to ensure they proclaim my fake to be the body of Holy Princess Kassandra.”

 “What good?”
 Lo’thek laughed again.
-“All of this means you owe me your life, highness.
-Realize that your very existence is just as much in my hands as the rest of you, princeling.”
+“All of this means I own your life, highness.
+Your very existence is just as much in my hands as the rest of you is right now, princeling.”

 Andra could not find the words to respond to that.
 Lo’thek grunted and let him drop the short distance between the floor and the chair.
 She strode across the room to pick up her cape.
 The Orcish queen said nothing as she knocked the dust out of it before returning to his bound form.
 Then she squatted so they were eye to eye once more.